 If you need to get a hold of me for any reason, you can email me directly at mullensterrence@fhda.edu, or via the messenger on Canvas.
 I check my email often during business hours, less often at nights/weekends (please don't feel discouraged if I don't immediately reply to an email sent at 2:30am).
-If, you do not hear from me within 24 hours (48 hours on the weekend), please re-send your email.
+If, you do not hear from me within 24 hours (48 hours over the weekend), please re-send your email.
+I can't stress this enough...
+I always try to respond to an email, but depending on when I get it, it might slip through a crack, so please re-send if you don't receive a response within 48 hours...
+To repeat, if you don't hear from me within 48 hours, please resend your email...
+I've had students email once, not follow up for a month, and then say "I emailed you, but you never responded."
+I promise you I'm not trying to ghost you...
+I just get really busy at times... it's okay to bump your email up the list.